Vejitaxp/michaelsendpoint_public/Intune/monitor_appcontrol/readme.md

-# :monitor: Monitoring App Control for Business Audit Logs
+# :computer: Monitoring App Control for Business Audit Logs

 This script retrieves events from the Windows Event Logs for a predefined list of Event IDs.
 It supports two providers: Microsoft-Windows-CodeIntegrity and Microsoft-Windows-AppLocker.